th2-net/th2-codec-sailfish/README.md

     + sailfish utils updated to 3.14.0

 + 3.13.0
   + Codec handles messages with its protocol or empty during encode/decode
   + The common library update from 3.29.2 to 3.32.0
   + The sailfish-utils library update from 3.8.0 to 3.12.3
   + The sailfish-core library update from 3.2.1741 to 3.2.1776
   + The kotlin update from 1.3.71 to 1.5.30
   + The kotlin-logging library update from 1.7.+ to 2.0.11

 + 3.12.3
   + Update sailfish dependencies from `3.2.1674` to `3.2.1741`
   + Change default value for `outgoingEventBatchBuildTime`.
     The value defines time in seconds the previous default value caused a long delay before event reporting
   + Replaced custom protobuf message printing with `MessageUtils.toJson()`
   + Use name from the schema for codec's root event
   + Add information about codec's parameters into a body for root event
   + The common library update from 3.25.1 to 3.29.2
     + Fix filtering by `message_type` for pins

-+ 4.0.0
-    + Migration to books/pages cradle 4.0.0
-    + Added ability to define dictionaries via custom config in based on sailfish adapters

 + 3.12.2
     + Fix error when we try to synchronize on `lateinit` property when it is not initialized yet